 Today Victoria has a healthy deer population, predominantly made up of Sambar, Fallow and Red Deer.

 Most deer hunting occurs in the east of the state which reflects the main distribution of deer in Victoria.

 The healthy populations of deer in Victoria means that, except for Hog Deer, there is no bag limit for deer.
-There is also no closed season for deer, except for Hog Deer and Samabar Deer hunting with hounds.
+There is also no closed season for deer, except for Hog Deer and Sambar Deer hunting with hounds.